World's Best Cities for Remote Work

 You've probably seen pictures on social media of Willemstad, the colorful capital of Curaçao.
 But we're willing to bet you haven't considered moving to it — yet.

 A territory of the Netherlands, Curaçao blends together Dutch and Caribbean cultural elements, most present in the architecture and cuisine, and is considered one of the best Caribbean islands.
 Willemstad is the commercial center of the island, where most things seem to happen.
-Beaches, shops and restaurants abound, providing you plenty of activities to take advantage of when you log off work.
+Beaches, shops and restaurants abound, providing you with plenty of activities to take advantage of when you log off work.

 Though Willemstad may seem a bit random, more digital nomads are adding it to their radar since Curaçao announced the launch of a digital nomad visa.
 Unlike most similar schemes in the region, this one doesn't have a minimum income for interested applicants.